 - a country analysis including a group presentation

 - 2 study tour presentations in class

-The research paper is where the students embark early on in the semester by identifying a well-defined research question and methodology for working on the research along the semester.
-The objective is for the student to apply a sound academic research approach and show ability to analyze and synthesize knowledge, empirics from study tours and theories.
+The research project is where you individually or in a group embark early on in the semester by identifying a well-defined research question and methodology for working on the research along the semester.
+The objective is to apply a sound academic research approach and show ability to analyze and synthesize knowledge, empirics from study tours and theories.

-The country analysis is undertaken in groups where students work together on a risk assessment of a chosen country.
+The country analysis is undertaken in groups where you work together on a risk assessment of a chosen country.
 Here students apply and synthesize their knowledge into a real-life and concrete risk assessment.

 The 10 quizzes are submitted electronically during the course.

 Before and after study tours students are divided into groups that present visits and debrief on visits after return to Copenhagen.

 Computer policy: Laptops are not necessary and encouraged in class or during visits and study tours.
 ONLY reason for bringing laptops is for presentations or specific for note-taking or research purposes.
 Any other use will have a negative impact on your final grade.